zephyrproject-rtos/zephyr/doc/services/pm/overview.rst

 management implementations to be easily adapted to different SOCs and architectures.

-The architecture and SOC independence is achieved by separating the core infrastructure and the SOC specific implementations.
-The SOC specific implementations are abstracted to the application and the OS using hardware abstraction layers.
+The architecture and SOC independence is achieved by separating the core PM infrastructure from implementations of the SOC specific components.
+Thus a coherent abstraction is presented to the rest of the OS and the application layer.

 The power management features are classified into the following categories.